polkadot-fellows/Evaluations/evidence/pandres95/00005-2025-05-promote-rank-II.md

 I wrote **[“How to upgrade your runtime to the latest Polkadot-SDK (and not die trying)”](https://forum.polkadot.network/t/guide-how-to-upgrade-your-runtime-to-the-latest-version-of-polkadot-sdk-and-not-die-trying/13016)**.
 The guide walks parachain devs through common upgrade traps and fixes.
 I also review pull requests and discuss RFCs in Matrix frequently.

-This guide solves one of the gratest painpoints for any team in the ecosystem, following the stabilization of the Polkadot SDK: what to have in mind when upgrading the SDK in a runtime they maintain.
+This guide solves one of the greatest painpoints for any team in the ecosystem, following the stabilization of the Polkadot SDK: what to have in mind when upgrading the SDK in a runtime they maintain.
 Since then, the article has had some positive feedback from members of the ecosystem.

 Also, by including the section of `runtimes` maintenance, current and future members of the fellowship can take a prior look on how to perform these upgrades, as part of the aforementioned maintenance duties every Member should perform.
 This experience also contributes to the [ongoing discussion](https://github.com/polkadot-fellows/runtimes/issues/101#issuecomment-2911039576) regarding how to update the SDK on the runtime.